-The employer is not required to provide a reasonable accommodation if the employee has not disclosed their status as a victim of domestic violence, sexual assault or stalking, or if the accommodation is an undue hardship.
+The employer is not required to provide a reasonable accommodation if the employee has not disclosed their status as a victim of domestic violence, sexual assault, stalking, or other crime or if the accommodation is an undue hardship.

-State law declares that reasonable accommodations for victims of domestic violence, sexual assault or stalking consist of the implementation of safety measures that may include the following:
+State law declares that reasonable accommodations consist of the implementation of safety measures that may include the following:

 - 1. Transfer, reassignment or modified schedule; - 2.
-Changed work telephone number or work station location; - 3.
+Changed work telephone number or workstation location; - 3.
 Installed lock(s); - 4.
-Assistance in documenting domestic violence, sexual assault or stalking that occurs in the workplace; - 5.
+Assistance in documenting domestic violence, sexual assault, stalking, or other crime that occurs in the workplace; - 5.
 Implementation of safety procedures or other adjustments to the job structure, workplace facility or work environment; or, - 6.
-Referral to a victim assistance organization.
+Referral to a victim of crime or abuse assistance organization.

+VI.
 REASONABLE ACCOMMODATION PROCESS

-The reasonable accommodations process requires the cooperation of all involved to ensure that individuals who have been the target of domestic violence, sexual assault or stalking are provided with the necessary accommodations.
+The reasonable accommodations process requires the good faith cooperation and interaction of all involved to ensure that individuals who have been the target of domestic violence, sexual assault, stalking, or other crime are provided with the necessary accommodations.